SeanHRN/krita-renpy-scripter/README.md

 - Tweak all the rounding behavior for accuracy.
 	- However, for composite images, pixel-perfection isn't feasible in Ren'Py due to varying window sizes anyway; it is often the case that a thin line of the background is visible between two pixel-adjacent but different images.
 The best solution is to give your composite images margins of error larger than one pixel.

-### Gone From VerSean 1<a id="gone-features"></a>
+## Gone From VerSean 1<a id="gone-features"></a>
-- The ability to write additional ATL statements as invisible layers.
+- Not that anyone used it: The ability to write additional ATL statements as invisible layers.
 It's less work and cleaner on the Krita document to just write those manually into the scripting.
 While now the only additional ATL statements are `zoom` and `rotate` via transform mask, those are the two that I was able to fit in a way that meshes with how Krita is used.
 - VerSean 1 is named Generate Ren'Py Scripting.
 I've changed the name to sound more uniform with other plugins and also better describe what it does (since Krita to Ren'Py is the point A to point B).

-## Compatibility<a id="compatibility"></a>
-Tested on Krita version 5.2.4.

 ## Credits<a id="credits"></a>
 [SeanHRN](https://krita-artists.org/u/seanhrn/activity/portfolio)